plexus77/flash/readme.md

-# Easy Flash Messages for Your Laravel App
+# Easy Flash Messages for Your Laravel App for Bootstrap 4

 ## Installation